Dogs are man's best friend. Mary has been around dogs all her life and loves every breed she's met. You can never go wrong with a dog.

 Let me begin by saying I had a very strange conception of mange.
 I thought only stray dogs in poor countries got mange.
-Obviously I was very wrong.
-I've read articles here and there but again, I'm one of those people who thought, "not my dog"!
+Obviously, I was very wrong.
+I've read articles here and there, but again, I'm one of those people who thought, "Not my dog"!
 Wrong again.
 What I need to realize most is my Min Pin Buzz is prone to everything that comes along together with some stuff you've never heard of!

-What is Mange?
+What Is Mange?

 Exactly what is mange?
-Well, it is said to be a skin disease but I find fault with that description.
-The resulting skin disease is very obvious, but these little tiny mites burrow deep into the skin of the animal and take up residence.
-They lay eggs and then their eggs hatch and lay more eggs.
-While this vicious cycle of procreation is taking place, the animal, in this case my dog, begins to itch.
+Well, it is said to be a skin disease, but I find fault with that description.
+The resulting skin disease is very obvious, but these tiny mites burrow deep into the skin of the animal and take up residence.
+They lay eggs, and then their eggs hatch and lay more eggs.
+While this vicious cycle of procreation is taking place, the animal, in this case, my dog, begins to itch.

 According to the ASCPA, there are many different types of mites, some of which live on your dog without causing harm.
-However, the culprits here are light colored and oval.
+However, the culprits here are light-colored and oval.
 Not that you'd ever see them.

 Surprisingly there are three different types of mange.
-One type, is when the mites are only seen in small areas or patches.
+One type is when the mites are only seen in small areas or patches.
 You may notice bald spots occurring on the dog's face or neck.
 This type of mange is often seen in puppies and surprisingly will resolve itself without any treatment.
-The interesting thing here is the puppy probably got those mites from it's mother who shows no signs and/or has no problems.
+The interesting thing here is the puppy probably got those mites from its mother who shows no signs and/or has no problems.

 The third type is confined to the foot and is very difficult to diagnose.

 When a human gets those mites it is called scabies, not mange, though they are the same mites.
-I have to add, Buzz sleeps in bed with my husband and I and to date, thankfully, neither of us have been infected.
-However, we know there is contagion or there wouldn't be mange!
+I have to add, Buzz sleeps in bed with my husband and I, and to date, thankfully, neither of us has been infected.
+However, we know there is contagion, or there wouldn't be mange!
 These little mites jump from animal to animal.
 Some animals do not become infected because of their constitution or resistance.
 Others obviously do.
 These mites can only live for 36 hours without a warm body.

 Dogs Prone to Mange